 11. Make a collective decision

-In some cases, employees do not learn and repeat mistakes over and over again.
-Then it is not an underperforming employee.
+In some cases, employees do not learn and repeat mistakes repeatedly.
+Then, it is not an underperforming employee.
 That is a ‘bad hire’.

 Bidding goodbye or terminating an employee may feel sad.
 Certain endings are necessary for fresh beginnings.

-You need to accept that things always do not work out the way you want them to.
-In such cases, it is better to end your efforts and look for a different employee.
+You must accept that things do not always work out however you want them to.
+In such cases, ending your efforts and looking for a different employee is better.

-Let me conclude with a phrase from the Journal of Society for Human Resource Management.
+Let me conclude with the Journal of Society for Human Resource Management phrase.
 “Immediate termination may be appropriate for egregious misconduct.”

 After all, the basic accountability lies with your employees.
 You cannot expect them to change overnight because you want them to.